-Article 33 Requirements with regard to study progress In elaboration of Article 28 sub i, the following applies:
+Article 33 Requirements with regard to study progress

+In elaboration of Article 28 sub i, the following applies:

-- a.
-In order to start with the bachelor thesis, the student must have a study progress of at least 102 credits of the mandatory and restricted optional part of the individual examination programme, including all credits of the first year programme and the credits mandatory prior knowledge as meant in Article 31 sub a. - b.
-For an AMC a maximum of 12 credits study progress can be required.
-For ACT, a study progress of at least 12 credits master courses is required on the moment the admission decision is taken.
-For an AMC and for ACT a study progress of 24 credits can be recommended in the Study Handbook. - c.
+a.
+In order to start with the bachelor thesis, the student must have a study progress of at least 102 credits of the mandatory and restricted optional part of the individual examination programme, including all credits of the first year programme and the credits mandatory prior knowledge as meant in Article 32 sub a.

+- b.
+For an AMC a maximum of 12 credits study progress can be required at the moment the admission decision is taken.
+A study progress of 24 credits can be recommended in the Study Handbook. - c.
 For the master's thesis and the internship the prescribed study progress in credits will be mentioned in the Study Handbook.